 You can also see that my weight jumped up and down quite a bit during the experiment.
 This happens because of normal daily changes in body water.
 Those can be caused by the amount of fluids you get in, higher temperatures that cause you to lose more water, sweat more, etc.

 But still, the sharp increase of my weight after upping the amount of sodium in my diet was pretty obvious.

 How much weight can sodium make you gain?

-To sum my weight loss experiment up, I gained 3.9 pounds (1.8 kilograms) of weight in just two days simply by switching to a high sodium diet.
+By adding a lot of sodium to my diet, I gained 3.9 pounds (1.8 kilograms) of weight in just two days.

-While my personal experiment didn't exactly match the strict scientific standards, I still demonstrated that sodium can indeed force our body to quickly gain a couple of pounds of water weight.
-And of course, that we lose that extra weight if we switch to a low sodium diet.
+But it still nicely shows that sodium can indeed force our bodies to gain a couple of pounds of water weight.
+And of course, that we can easily lose that extra weight if we simply switch to a low sodium diet.